matteocrippa/awesome-swift/README.md

 * [Player](https://github.com/piemonte/Player) - iOS video player in Swift, simple drop in component for playing and streaming media.
 * [PlayerView](https://github.com/davidlondono/PlayerView) - Easy to use video player using a UIView, manage rate of reproduction, screenshots and callbacks-delegate for player state.
+* [MobilePlayer](https://github.com/mobileplayer/mobileplayer-ios) - A powerful and completely customizable media player for iOS.